andreblue/u_sync/README.md

 4. Run usync_import thru console.
 5. Wait up to 10 minutes.
 If you have a large number of users, groups, and/or bans or if your mysql server is slow, will cause this to take some time.
 6. Restart server, syncing will fully start.

+### Errors:
+If you get a "[uSync] Error: Multiple primary key defined", then you can ignore it.
+IT will not effect the addon.